Should You Keep Separate Money in Marriage?

 Rewards Points - Many credit cards offer greater rewards once you spend above a certain minimum limit.
-If you pay your credit cards in full each month (never carry a balance!), you can benefit from sharing a credit card and accelerating your rewards.
-This may sound like a silly reason - it's certainly not a strong enough reason to decide to share a credit card with someone -- but since many couples enjoy this privilege, I thought I'd mention it.
+If you pay your credit cards in full each month (never carry a balance), you can benefit from sharing a credit card and accelerating your rewards.
+This may sound like a silly reason - it's certainly not a strong enough reason to decide to share a credit card with someone - but many couples enjoy this privilege.

 Come to an Impasse - You and your partner may need to have some touchy conversations before you comingle your finances.
 You'll need to discuss assumptions like: "Does the money that I earned before we met count as just mine, or as ours?
 Does the debt that I brought into our relationship count as just mine, or as ours?"
 It's possible you may come to an impasse over these issues.

-Different Investing Strategies -- Your partner might be a security-seeker who prefers to invest in bonds, CDs and money market accounts, while you're a risk-taker who prefers to invest in emerging market funds or buy individual stocks.
+Different Investing Strategies - Your partner might be a security-seeker who prefers to invest in bonds, CDs and money market accounts, while you're a risk-taker who prefers to invest in emerging market funds or buy individual stocks.
 When you join finances, you and your partner will need to agree on an investing strategy.
-Which leads perfectly into my next point …
+Which leads perfectly into the next point.